Just Tired — or Tired of Work?

 If ineffective, exhausting multitasking has caused you to fall behind at work, use these strategies to truly focus — and get back your mojo on the job.

 An ADDitude reader recently wrote, “I am a 31-year-old mid-level management marketing person who has been diagnosed with ADHD.
 I know I’m not supposed to multitask at home or at work — I’ve heard that it’s not good for the brain — but I can’t seem to stop.
 I feel the pressure of deadlines, and there is a lot of work on my plate.
 I know that I will eventually procrastinate, so when I have some focus, I try to get everything done, hopping from task to task.
 The problem is that I’m exhausted from the effort and I make sloppy mistakes.
 I feel like a robot.
-Can you give me strategies to avoid feeling like this?
+Can you give me strategies to help me learn how to prioritize?
 I have lost motivation to do the job.”

 Downsides of Multitasking